Case study

 Electronics Division Manager for Formula SAE Hybrid

-Electronics leadership and hands-on embedded work for UniBo Motorsport Formula SAE Hybrid, spanning BMS firmware, CAN integration, LV wiring, telemetry, validation, and task coordination.
+I led the Electronics Division for UniBo Motorsport Formula SAE Hybrid and worked directly on its BMS firmware, CAN integration, LV wiring and telemetry.
+I also handled validation and task coordination.

 • Electronics Division Manager